Mallaig Heritage Centre Publications

 The War Memorials in Arisaig and Morar record the deaths of thirty men and one woman who died while serving their country during World War 1.
 Thre eldest was 47 years old when he died, the youngest only eighteen.

 A century later few memories of them survive but Brian Murray has searched public archives in the UK, Canada and Australia to provide us with accounts of their lives and how they died

 Like the army in which most of them served, the names listed on the two memorials represent all walks of life, from the two sons of Lady Gertrude Nicholson to sons of crofters, fishermen and railwaymen.
-Some were professional soldiers with more than a decade of experience, others were conscripts who joined the conflict in the closing weeks of the war.
+Some were professional soldiers with more than a decade of experience, others were conscripts who arrived on the battlefield in the closing weeks of the war.